obazl/dev_ocaml/docs/ug/conventions.md

     -   Otherwise, define one or more bootstrapping functions in `WORKSPACE.bzl` (note the extension, `.bzl`, not `.bazel`) responsible for fetching the repositories.
-See [Bootstrapping and Configuration](bootstrap.md) for an example.
+See [Bootstrapping](bootstrap.md) for an example.
 Name them `<lang>_fetch_rules` (for fetching language support packages) and `<lang>_fetch_repos` for library repositories.